alphagov/paas-tech-docs/source/documentation/deploying_services/configure_cdn.md

 #### Configure your CDN

-Configure your CDN to forward HTTPS traffic to the PaaS at the `cloudapps.digital` domain, providing a HTTP Host header for your custom domain (for example `Host: example.com`) .
+Configure your CDN to forward HTTPS traffic to the PaaS at the `cloudapps.digital` domain, providing a HTTP `Host` header for your custom domain (for example `Host: example.com`) .

 When your CDN connects to the `cloudapps.digital` server, that server will present a TLS certificate that is valid only for `cloudapps.digital` and `*.cloudapps.digital`.
 Your CDN must accept this certificate.

 There are many different CDNs available.
-Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](gov-uk-paas-support@digital.cabinet-office.gov.uk) to discuss best practice for configuring your CDN to work with the PaaS.
+Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to discuss best practice for configuring your CDN to work with the PaaS.

-### Amend HTTPS request host headers
+### Amend HTTP request host headers

 #### Set up connection between custom domain and CDN